Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 This is an important security factor as it means that your private keys are never shown on a mobile or computer screen where they are at risk of being compromised by apps and malware that take screenshots of your device.
 This screen also allows you to quickly and conveniently verify all transactions.

 The Ledger Nano S can be accessed offline and is compatible with most common computer systems including Windows, Mac, Linux and Chrome.
-However, like any other hardware wallet, it doesn’t come free and was priced at €79 at the time of writing (28 February 2018).
+However, like any other hardware wallet, it doesn’t come free and was priced at €79 (about AUD$125) at the time of writing (28 February 2018).

 TREZOR (hardware wallet)